Donor Profile

 Italy is a representative democracy with a parliamentary system.
 Elections take place every five years or in the event of a dissolution.

-The last election was in September 2022.
-The center-right coalition led by Giorgia Meloni won the Italian political elections with 44% of the votes, making her Italy’s first female prime minister.
-Brothers of Italy led with more than 26%, up from just 4% in the last national election in 2018, supplanting Matteo Salvini’s League for Salvini Premier party as the driving force on the right.
+In September 2022, the center-right coalition led by Giorgia Meloni won the Italian political elections with 44% of the votes, making her Italy’s first female prime minister.
+The Brothers of Italy led with more than 26%, up from just 4% in the last national election in 2018, supplanting Matteo Salvini’s League for Salvini Premier party as the driving force on the right.
 LSP took less than 9% of the vote, down from more than 17% in 2018.
 The other major conservative party, Silvio Berlusconi's Forza Italia, garnered around 8% of the vote.

 Voter turnout was historically low, at just 64%, compared to 73% in the previous election.
 The right took full advantage of Italy's electoral law, which benefits parties that forge pre-ballot alliances.
-Centre-left and centrist parties failed to align, and even though they collectively won more votes, they received far fewer seats.
+Center-left and centrist parties failed to align, and though centrist parties collectively won more votes, they received far fewer seats.
 The center-left Democratic Party received 19% of the vote, while the left-leaning, unaligned Five Star Movement received around 15%, exceeding pre-election expectations.
 The centrist coalition, Azione, led by former Prime Minister Matteo Renzi and Carlo Calenda, won almost 8%.
-Enrico Letta the head of the main opposition, PD said he would not contest the leadership in the next party congress.
+Enrico Letta the head of the main opposition, PD said he would not contest the leadership at the next party congress.

 In February 2024, the European Commission estimated that Italy's GDP would grow by 0.6% in 2023, marginally below the Autumn 2023 forecast.
 Private consumption moderated, and investment slowed down considerably due to rising financing costs and the phasing out housing renovation tax credits.
 After decreasing by 0.3% in the second quarter, GDP increased in the third and fourth quarters, providing a marginally positive carryover into 2024.
 The GDP is expected to grow by 0.7%in 2024 and 1.2% in 2025.